 We have chosen a typical file server platform:

-This platforme must be accessible all the time and its use is crucial for the proper functioning of the business, reason enough to take the best possible purchasing method: a 3-year commitment on the machines and a full upfront.
+This platform must be accessible all the time and is crucial for operating a healthy business, this is reason enough to opt for the best possible purchasing method: a 3-year commitment on the machines and a full payement upfront.